harvard-library/aspace-hvd-pui/README.md

  - added a count of digital objects within a resource for display on the "show" page
  - over-ride default Bootstrap printing of URLs when a page is printed from the browser
  - Make the pagination look "more like Amazon" rather than "like Google" by having page one always be available (over-ride *public/app/views/shared/_pagination.html.erb*)
+ - In results, indicate that an archival object has an associated digital object
+ - In collection display, add a "Digital Only" tab to the "pill tabs".
+   - If the collection contains archival objects with associated digital objects, their count will be display in parentheses
+   - if the collection does not contain such archival objects, the tab will not be actionable
+ - Display a paging, ordered list of archival objects that have associated digital objects (including the thumbnail) if "Digital Only" is selected.
+Selecting on an item in that list will resolve to display the full archival object.

 ## Changes that I want to add as pull requests to the ArchivesSpace repo: